github-education-resources/guide/docs/forks.md

-To have students complete assignments using forks:
+To have students complete assignments using forks (**note: this setup means that students will be able to see one another's work**):

 ### 1. Create the repositories